Kong/kong/README.md

 #### Vagrant

-You can use a Vagrant box running Kong and Postgres that you can find at [Kong/kong-vagrant](https://github.com/Kong/kong-vagrant).
+You can use a Vagrant box running Kong and Postgres, which you can find at [Kong/kong-vagrant](https://github.com/Kong/kong-vagrant).

 #### Source Install